 People who set performance objectives restrict their potential unknowingly.
-If your goal is to validate or demonstrate your skill, you choose tasks that you are confident you can do.
-You want to appear intelligent, so you repeat the same act. – If your aim is to improve your abilities, you choose more complex challenges and perceive setbacks as helpful information that helps you sharpen your concentration, become more inventive, and work harder.
+If you aim to validate or demonstrate your skill, you choose tasks you are confident you can do.
+You want to appear intelligent, so you repeat the same act. – If you aim to improve your abilities, you choose more complex challenges and perceive setbacks as helpful information that helps you sharpen your concentration, become more inventive, and work harder.

 You are not a failure until you start to blame.John Wooden

 In one research, seventh-graders were asked how to handle an academic failure—a low test grade in a new subject.
 Those with the Growth Mindset predictably stated that they would study harder for the next test.
 On the other hand, those with a Fixed Mindset said they would study less for the following test.
 They also stated that they would really consider cheating!
-They reasoned that if you don’t have the skill, you should find another means.
+They reasoned that you should find another means if you don’t have the skill.
 Why spend your time if you don’t have the ability?

 Furthermore, rather than attempting to learn from and correct their shortcomings, persons with a Fixed Mindset may just try to heal their self-esteem.
 For example, they may search for others who are in even worse shape than they are.
 College students could review other students’ tests after a bad performance on a test.
 Those with a Growth Mindset examined the exams of people who had performed significantly better than they had.
 They intended to repair their deficit, as usual.
 On the other hand, students with a Fixed Mindset decided to look at the exams of those who had performed horribly.
 That was their method of making themselves feel better.

 Growth Mindset Famous Examples